UBIFS FAQ and HOWTO

 For more information about nandsim see here.

-How to extract files from an UBI/UBIFS image?
+How do I extract files from an UBI/UBIFS image?

-Unfortunately, at the moment there are no user-space tools which can un-wrap UBI and UBIFS images.
-UBIFS cannot be loop-back mounted as well, because it does not work with block devices.
+Unfortunately, at the moment there are no user-space tools which can unwrap UBI and UBIFS images.
+UBIFS cannot be loop-back mounted either, because it does not work with block devices.

 modprobe nandsim first_id_byte=0x20 second_id_byte=0xaa \